rcos/CSCI-4470-OpenSource/Syllabus.md

+# CSCI-4961-01
-# CSCI 2963-01 Introduction to Open Source
+## Introduction to Open Source Summer Semester 2018

-## Instructor: Mukkai Krishnamoorthy moorthy@cs.rpi.edu
+## Instructor: Wesley D. Turner
-## Class Place and Time: ** Walker 5113 ** T, F  Noon - 1:50 pm
-### Office Hours: T, F 2 - 3:30 pm, Lally 305

 ### Undergraduate Teaching Assistants:

-- Adeet Phanse '18 phansa@rpi.edu
-- Matthew Mawby '18 mawbym@rpi.edu
-- Kevin Zhang '18 zhangk6@rpi.edu
+- Adrian Collado collaa@rpi.edu
+- Alexander Schwartzberg schwaa6@rpi.edu

+## (Open Source has been taught at RPI since Fall of 2007 (taught jointly by Dr. William Shroeder and Dr. Luis Ibanez) as a 4000 level class, and then by Mukkai Krishnamoorthy as a 2000 level class.)

+### Meets in DCC 337 on Mondays,Thursdays from 10:30am - 12:35pm

+### Office Hours: M, Th 4 - 5:30 pm, Amos Eaton 207

+### We are extremely thankful to RedHat for their generous support.
+Thanks to Mr. Tom Callaway and Ms. Gina Likins for their valuable advice and suggestions.

-##  Lectures are on Tuesdays and Labs are on Fridays
+##  Lectures are on Mondays and Labs are on Thursdays

 ## Goal of this Class: